 - New Course Proposal, for the introduction of a new course that includes travel

-- If your trip is not related to a course, please complete the Course-Related Travel Addendum listed in the next point and consult the Coordinator of Changing Global Society.
+- If your trip is not related to a course, please complete the Travel Application for University-Sponsored Trips and consult the Coordinator of Changing Global Society.

 - Complete the Travel Applications for University-Sponsored Trips

 - Submit both the Academic Affairs form and Course-Related Travel Addendum to your chair and dean for their approval and signatures.

 - Upon approval, the dean sends the forms to the Coordinator of Changing Global Society.

 - Upon approval, the Provost will send the course proposal to the Academic Affairs Committee approximately one month after the deadlines listed below.

 Application Deadlines for Faculty-Led Travel: